Man City beats Aston Villa 2-1, wins 3rd straight League Cup - WHIZ News

 Thanks to lavish spending on players, City has become so accustomed to reaching finals in the 12 years under Abu Dhabi ownership that its Wembley allocation wasn’t sold out.

-It was a painful start for the Villa fans in the crowd of 82,149.

-Few players like playing more against Villa than Agüero.
+Few players like taking on Villa more than Agüero.
 It took 20 minutes for the striker to grab his 10th goal in his last six starts against the Birmingham club.
 Rodri’s cross was headed into Agüero’s path by Phil Foden and the Argentine struck into the net.

 City benefited from good fortune and VAR not being used to check on corners to double its lead.
 The ball came off Ilkay Gundogan before going over the line but City was given the corner which the German swung in for Rodri to head in.